Key arrests so far from the Capitol riot - KVIA

 Coffman had parked his pickup truck on the morning of January 6 near the National Republican Club, a block from the US Capitol, according to court documents.
 Capitol police started searching the truck after seeing a firearm handle in a passenger seat, the documents say.

-When police found and searched him about a block away after dusk, Coffman was carrying a 9mm handgun and a .22-caliber handgun in each of his front pockets, a police complaint said.
+When police found and searched him about a block away after dusk, Coffman was carrying a 9 mm handgun and a .22-caliber derringer-style pistol in each of his front pockets, a police complaint said.
 None of the weapons found in his truck or on his person were registered to him.

 Coffman told law enforcement that the jars “contained a mixture of melted Styrofoam and gasoline,” according to the detention memo.